List of The Chosen characters: Simon Peter

 Portrayed by Shahar Isaac, Simon Peter is a former fisherman in Capernaum, who is the de facto leader and one of the twelve disciples, called apostles, of Jesus.
 He is one of the sons of Jonah, the older brother of Andrew, the husband of Eden, the son-in-law of Dasha, and a former fishing partner of Zebedee and his sons.
-Initially deep in debt, Simon desperately starts fishing on the Shabbat, and risks being taken into custody until Jesus gives him a miraculous catch of fish to settle his debts, which convinces him to follow Jesus.
 Alongside the two brothers, Big James and John, Simon Peter is part of Jesus's inner circle.
 Jesus gives Simon a new name, Peter, meaning "rock".

+Max Valentin Esquivel portrays a child Simon Peter.

 Jesus

 Portrayed by Jonathan Roumie, Jesus is a craftsman and a rabbi from Nazareth.
 The son of Mary and Joseph, and the cousin of John the Baptizer, he is considered the Messiah and the Son of God by some, but due to the crowds that follow him, he is viewed as a potential threat by others.
 Jesus often identifies himself as the "Son of Man".

-Darren Valinotti and Shayan Fazli portray child and adolescent Jesus, respectively.
+James Nowosielski, Darren Valinotti, and Shayan Naveed Fazli portray baby, child, and adolescent Jesus, respectively.

 Mary Magdalene

-Portrayed by Elizabeth Tabish, Mary Magdalene is a formerly demon-possessed woman from Magdala and one of the women helping Jesus's ministry, traveling with Jesus and the other main disciples.
+Portrayed by Elizabeth Tabish, Mary Magdalene is a formerly demon-possessed woman from Magdala and one of the women helping Jesus's ministry.

 Camila Carreon portrays a child Mary Magdalene.

-Matthew
+Matthew the Apostle

 Portrayed by Paras Patel, Matthew is a former tax collector in Capernaum and one of the twelve disciples, called apostles, of Jesus.
 He is the son of Alphaeus and the former tax collector of Simon Peter and Andrew.
-Having once been ostracized by his Jewish peers, especially Simon, and even disowned by his parents for his former profession, Matthew is brilliant with calculations and recognizing patterns but struggles with understanding social norms.

-Director Dallas Jenkins, who has stated he is "very familiar with the Autism community," chose to have Matthew portrayed as being on the Autism spectrum, with certain mannerisms of his character reflecting this despite the show never explicitly describing him as autistic nor the historical Matthew the Apostle having been described as such.
+Director Dallas Jenkins, who has stated he is "very familiar with the Autism community", chose to have Matthew portrayed as being on the Autism spectrum, with certain mannerisms of his character reflecting this despite the show never explicitly describing him as autistic nor the historical Matthew the Apostle having been described as such.
 While controversial, this received praise from those with autism and other mental or physical conditions.